Configure user ID for privileges to the local operating system registry

 Start > Settings > Control Panel > Administrative Tools > Local Security Policy > Local Policies > User Rights Assignments > Act as part of the operating system (or Log on as a service)

 For a Windows domain controller, replace Local Security Policy with Domain Security Policy in the first step.
-If the machine is a stand-alone machine and not a member of a domain, you must add a machineName\userID, where the userID is the owner of the process, such as WebSphere Application Server.
-If you run WebSphere Application Server as a service, you can log on with localsystem as the service.
+If the machine is a stand-alone machine and not a member of a domain, add a machineName\userID, where the userID is the owner of the process, such as WebSphere Application Server.
+If we run WebSphere Application Server as a service, we can log on with localsystem as the service.

 2. If the machine is a member of a domain, add domainName\userID, where the userID is the owner of process (such as WebSphere Application Server).
 Start WebSphere Application Server as a service with login ID domainName\userID.
 If WebSphere Application Server is already in service, go to the service and right-click IBM WebSphere Application Server > properties >Log on to change the logon ID and password.